JosiasWerly/Gumball/readme.txt

 KUDOS to:
 Mr. Cherno: from whom I've learned the opengl from youtube.
-Mr. Lucas Pazze: great friend and programmer.
+Lucas Pazze: great friend and programmer.
+Leonardo Murillo: great friend and colleague.